Kate Brindle, Secretary

 Sharon Noll Smith, Director

 Sharon received her bachelor’s degree from DePauw University and her J.D. from the University of Detroit School of Law.
 She studied international law at Downing College, Cambridge.
 She is a past member of the Women Lawyers Association of Michigan and the Oakland County Women’s Bar Association.
 Sharon served two terms on both the State Bar’s Representative Assembly and Ethics Subcommittee.
 Sharon was an original member of Attorneys for Animals, and a founding member of the Animal Law Section of the State Bar.
 Sharon’s practice has concentrated on animal law, divorce, juvenile and family law.
-She and Bob are the devoted pet parents of Oliver Wendell, a handsome, part Maine Coon rescue kitty.
+She and Bob have been devoted pet parents of many wonderful rescue kitties over the years.

 Justin J. Sterk